How to Grow Mammoth Sunflowers

 Read more

-Compared to other varieties, Russian Mammoth sunflowers are noted for their slightly larger flowers and seeds with heights of up to 12 feet.
-With flower heads up to 14 inches in diameter, they are ideal for garden giants and produce seeds perfect for snacks and bird feed.
+This variety is noted for slightly larger flowers and seeds with heights of up to 12 feet.
+They are ideal for garden giants and produce seeds perfect for snacks and bird feed.

 Read more